hfour/envaridator/README.md

 ### Envaridator

-The get you up and running, you need an instance of `Envaridator`.
+To get you up and running, you need an instance of `Envaridator`.

 `let envaridator = new Envaridator();`